 Retailers have condemned plans to stop supermarkets from promoting foods high in sugar, salt and fat in a bid to tackle the obesity crisis.

-Experts from bodies which represent retailers north of the Border said that the moves proposed by the Scottish Government could hit companies hard, resulting in job losses.
+Experts from bodies which represent retailers north of the body said that the moves proposed by the Scottish Government could hit companies hard, resulting in job losses.

-The Food and Drink Federation Scotland (FDF) warned that one member alone – described as an “iconic Scottish brand” – could lose £1 million in sales as a direct result of such measures, whch it said would “likely result in major redundancies”.
+The Food and Drink Federation Scotland warned that one member alone - described as an “iconic Scottish brand” - could lose £1 million in sales as a direct result of such measures, which it said would “likely result in major redundancies”.

 The comments were made in response to a consultation issued by the government at the end of last year.